ekino/autodata/gitbook/dev/TMS.md

 ```

 This config is plugin-dedicated, it will allow you to set a specific configuration for the plugins.
-The rest of the configuration is still on charge of the final user (tms for example)
+The rest of the configuration is still on charge of the final user (tms for example).

 ## parser